stevenCharles1325/cct-map-react/README.md

 > Example: connector

-But a connector must always have a unique number by the end of it, and with no spaces.
+But a connector must always have a unique number with no spaces.

 > Example: connector1